-- 1. Fourteen Public Governors from the following public constituencies:

-- 1.1.
-Central Liverpool four Public governors

-- 1.2.
-North Liverpool two Public governors

-- 1.3.
-South Liverpool two Public governors

-- 1.4.
-Sefton two Public governors

-- 1.5.
-Knowsley two Public governors

-- 1.6. the rest of England and Wales two public governors

-- 2. Five Staff Governors from the following classes of the staff constituency;

-- 2.1.
-Doctors one Staff governor

-- 2.2.
-Nurses one Staff governor

-- 2.3.
-Midwives one Staff governor

-- 2.4.
-Scientists, technicians and allied health professionals one Staff governor

-- 2.5.
-Administrative, clerical, managers, ancillary and other support staff one staff governor.

-- Appointed Governors appointed by the following appointing organisations (to be reviewed by the Council of Governors every three years) in accordance with a process agreed by those organisations with the Trust Secretary:

-- 3.1.
-Three governors, one each to be appointed by Liverpool City Council, Sefton Borough Council and Knowsley Borough Council;

-- 3.2.
-One governor appointed by Liverpool University;

-- 3.3.
-Two governors appointed jointly by the following:

-- 3.3.1.
-Faith Organisations

-- 3.3.1.1.
-Diocese of Liverpool

-- 3.3.1.2.
-Archdiocese of Liverpool

-- 3.3.1.3.
-Liverpool Muslim Society

-- 3.3.1.4.
-Liverpool Progressive Synagogue

-- 3.3.2.
-Community & Voluntary Organisations

-- 3.3.2.1.
-Autism Initiatives

-- 3.3.2.2.
-Blackburn House

-- 3.3.2.3.
-Bliss
+- 1. Fourteen Public Governors from the following public constituencies: - 1.1.
+Central Liverpool four Public governors - 1.2.
+North Liverpool two Public governors - 1.3.
+South Liverpool two Public governors - 1.4.
+Sefton two Public governors - 1.5.
+Knowsley two Public governors - 1.6. the rest of England and Wales two public governors - 2.
+Five Staff Governors from the following classes of the staff constituency; - 2.1.
+Doctors one Staff governor - 2.2.
+Nurses one Staff governor - 2.3.
+Midwives one Staff governor - 2.4.
+Scientists, technicians and allied health professionals one Staff governor - 2.5.
+Administrative, clerical, managers, ancillary and other support staff one staff governor. - 3.
+Appointed Governors appointed by the following appointing organisations (to be reviewed by the Council of Governors every three years) in accordance with a process agreed by those organisations with the Trust Secretary: - 3.1.
+One governor appointed by Liverpool City Council, - 3.2.
+One governor appointed by a local authority that has a role in and/or link with the Liverpool City Region Combined authority - 3.3.
+One governor appointed by University of Liverpool; - 3.4.
+One governor appointed from Central Liverpool Primary Care Network - 3.5.
+One governor appointed by an organisation representing a multi-faith perspective - 3.6.
+One governor appointed from an organisation representing the views of the Community and Voluntary Sector - 3.7.
+One governor appointed from an organisation representing the views of young people - 3.8.
+One governor appointed jointly by: - 3.8.1.
+Liverpool Hope University